 All applicants are required to submit evidence of the following for consideration of admission:

 - The earning of a baccalaureate degree at an accredited college or university (or its equivalent for foreign students) and the ability to engage in high-quality graduate work.
 A background in the social and behavioral sciences is preferred.
 No academic credit is given for life and/or professional experience.

 - Official transcripts of all previous undergraduate and graduate work.
 The applicant’s undergraduate transcript must reflect a cumulative grade point average of 3.0 and a 3.25 average in their undergraduate major.

 - Personal Statement - the statement must be no more than two (2) typed pages, double spaced, 12-point Times New Roman font

 - Three letters of recommendation.
 These letters should be from individuals who can provide information about the student’s scholarly ability, moral character, and characteristics to succeed in a graduate program.
 Individuals like present or past teachers, advisors, supervisors, and colleagues are in positions to provide credible recommendations.

-- A writing sample from an upper-level course in the student’s major that is at least 10 pages, although longer more detailed papers are encouraged.
+- A writing sample from an upper-level course in the student’s major that is 5 – 8 pages long.